Bulk locality and gauge invariance for boundary-bilocal cubic correlators in higher-spin gravity: Gauge invariance of Sleight-Taronna vertex for traceless source-free fields

 \section{Gauge invariance of Sleight-Taronna vertex for traceless source-free fields}

-In this section, we prove that the Sleight-Taronna vertex \eqref{eq:V_ST} is gauge-invariant up to boundary terms, when restricted to \emph{source-free and traceless} (not necessarily transverse) fields.
+In this section, we prove that the Sleight-Taronna vertex \eqref{eq:V_ST} is gauge-invariant up to boundary terms, when restricted to \emph{source-free, traceless} fields.
+This extends the original statement in \cite{Sleight:2016dba}, which was that \emph{each of the two cyclic terms} in \eqref{eq:V_ST} is gauge-invariant when further restricted to \emph{source-free, transverse-traceless} fields.
 We will use the techniques of \cite{Joung:2011ww} for manipulating a cubic vertex in the radial-reduction formalism (see also \cite{Buchbinder:2006eq}), while adjusting for the fact that our bulk fields have scaling weight $\Delta=s+1$ rather than $\Delta=2-s$.
 Finally, in section \ref{sec:free_invariance:boundary_terms}, we identify a class of field asymptotics for which the gauge invariance is complete, i.e. the boundary terms in the gauge transformation also vanish.